JeffreyArt1/Tools.js/README.md

 ## What is?

-A set of tools ggg
+A set of tools to make coding easier